l33tkr3w/LlamaCards/README.md

 # LlamaCards Web App

-LlamaCards is a web application that provides a dynamic interface for interacting with Large Language Models (LLMs) in real-time.
+LlamaCards is a web application that provides a dynamic node-based interface for interacting with models in real-time.
 This app allows users to create and connect cards, each representing different functionalities such as sending prompts and receiving responses from various language models.

 ## Features